*

 Provide written statement providing intent of membership

-Provide performance materials: Promo package, DVD, online links, etc.
+Provide performance materials: Promo package, DVD, online

 Provide references with contact information